murchandamus/bips/bip-update-process.md

 __Proponents__: The proponents header lists additional owners of the BIP.
 Proponents stand-in for the original authors of a BIP.
 The proponents header uses the same format as the Authors header.

-__Status__: The Status field can take the four values Draft, Complete, Deployed, and Closed.
+__Status__: The Status header takes one of the four values Draft, Complete, Deployed, and Closed.
 The [Workflow](#workflow) section below describes the statuses in detail.

 __Type__: The Type header specifies the type of BIP: Specification, Informational, or Process.
+See the [BIP types](#bip-types) section below.

-__Created__: The Created header records the date that the BIP was assigned a number.
+__Created__: The Created header records the date that the BIP was assigned a number using ISO 8601 (yyyy-mm-dd) format.

+__License/License-Code__: The SPDX License Identifier(s) of the acceptable licenses under which this BIP is available.
-__License/License-Code__: See the [BIP Licensing](#bip-licensing) section below for a description of the acceptable Licenses and their SPDX License Identifiers.
+See the [BIP Licensing](#bip-licensing) section below for a description of the acceptable Licenses and their SPDX License Identifiers.

+If there are multiple licenses, each should be on a separate line.

 __Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g. the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP was presented, or relevant discussion threads on other platforms.
-Entries take the format "yyyy-mm-dd: link", e.g.
+Entries take the format "yyyy-mm-dd: URL", e.g.
 `2009-01-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.

+Multiple discussions should be listed on separate lines.

 __Revision__: The Revision header indicates the version of this BIP after a Changelog section has been added.
+The value is provided as MAJOR.MINOR.PATCH, e.g. "2.3.1".

 __Requires__: BIPs may have a Requires header to indicate existing BIPs the new proposal depends on.
+If multiple BIPs are required, they should be listed in one line separated by a comma and space (e.g. "1, 2").

-__Replaces/Superseded-By__: BIPs may have a Superseded-By header indicating that a BIP has been rendered obsolete by a later document; the value is the number of the BIP that replaces the current document.
-The newer BIP must have a Replaces header containing the number of the BIP that it rendered obsolete.
+__Replaces/Superseded-By__: BIPs may have a Replaces header that contains the number of an older BIP it renders obsolete.
+A Superseded-By header indicates in turn that a BIP has been rendered obsolete by the later document with the provided number.

 #### Auxiliary files